DonMVB/aws/AWS_Assoc_SAA_C02.md

   - SWF Deciders are workers that control the flow of the workflow once it's been started.
   - SWF Activity Workers are the workers that actually carry out the task to completion.
 - With SWF, workflow executions can last up to one year compared to the 14 day maximum retention period for SQS.
+- SWF vs. SQS.
+  - SWF API's are task oriented, SQS is message oriented.
+  - SQS needs you to create your own app level tracking, whereas SWF handles all that.

 ## 5.5.
 Simple Notification Service (SNS)